napari/napari/README.md

 Check out the scripts in the `examples` folder to see some of the functionality we're developing!

-For example, you can add multiple images in different layers and adjust them
+For example, you can add multiple images in different layers and tweak their opacity on GUI to see blended images

 ```python
 from skimage import data